wp-plugins/antispam-for-all-fields/readme.txt

 = I have a lot of questions and I want support where can I go? =

-The support forums over here, drop me a tweet to notify me of your support topic over here.
+The support forums over here, drop me a tweet to notify me of your support topic over here.<br>
+I always check my tweets, so mention my name with @ramonfincken and your problem.

 == Changelog ==

+= 0.6.9 =
+Changed: Do not sent an email if IP is blacklisted<br>
+Changed: DO IP blacklist check first<br>
+Changed: IP blacklist now also checks for trackbacks and trackbacks<br>
+Added: Remove all records with same mail address OR same URL for this IP

 = 0.6.8 =
 "So fine I scipped a number"<br>
-Added: if IP-adress is present in your WordPress blacklist (see Settings -> Discussion -> Blacklist), reject comment from that IP-adress
+Added: if IP-adress is present in your WordPress blacklist (see Settings -> Discussion -> Blacklist), reject comment from that IP-adress<br>
 Added: if IP-adress is present in your WordPress blacklist, prevent double enties

 = 0.6.6 =